BIGJRA/BIGJRA.github.io/src/_raw/rejuv/main_ep_06.md

 !battle(["Edward",:TEAMAA_M,1], "Factory Field")

 Talk to the machine behind to deactivate pistons.
 This turns off the currents in the factory.
 Surf to the top of the factory to get on the roof.
-Here, you can battle and catch **Elekid** in exchange for a GourmetTreat!
+Here, you can battle and catch **Elekid** in exchange for a Gourmet Treat!

 Anyways, return to the Help Center to get $4,255 (+1 Karma).